edfalcon/flipapp/FllipAppNotes/flipapp-prompt.md

 You will use “flipapp” for all database and local XCode file names and “flipappenv_” for all environment variables in the code.
 Add a single digit to the end and inform me when there is a conflict with the naming convention.
 Always provide the workflow and/or detailed procedures and step-by-step instructions for performing any human requirements when creating files or adding code in Xcode.
+What methods are available for storage when developing an IOS App?
+Of the storage options, which is the best suited for local testing using the XCode emulator??
 Do not take action.
 Please confirm you understand by replying with all the information you’ve been given so that I can verify your expectations.
 --prompt end ---
 **Base questions**